mwolfram/CarND-LaneLines-P1-mwolfram/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied a gaussian blur with a kernel size of 5.
 On that image I ran canny edge detection with the thresholds from the course and chose a polygon-shaped mask to concentrate only on the relevant parts of the image.
 I then ran a hough line detection and combined the resulting lines with the original image to get a first rudimentary lane detection result.

 I then spent some time finding better parameters for the HoughLinesP function.
 I tried closing the gaps in the dashed lane lines, that worked out except for a few gaps that were just too long and probably would have rendered the rest of the detection unstable.
 As sometimes the algorithm wouldn't detect any line, I increased rho and reduced the number of necessary votes in order to be less strict.